-1 Introduction
+1 Introduction and Scope

 All people should have access to the whole of society.
 It places increasing demands on accessibility in buildings and public facilities.
-But if a fire were to start people with disabilities must be able to get out safely.
+If a fire would start people with disabilities must be able to get out safely.
+This guideline describes the measurements that should be considered when designing public premises that are accessible for people with disabilities.